Man shot dead in Minneapolis during standoff with FBI

 "Yeah," Yang confirms.

-"I know you know you're in control of this, and you can end this at any time, but it doesn't mean that you need to end your life or anyone else's lives today."
+"I know you know you're in control of this, and you can end this at any time, but it doesn't mean that you need to end your life or anyone else's lives today," the negotiator says.

 Yang says he refuses to come out, and he makes reference to a bomb at the window while the negotiator urges him to disarm it.
 The negotiator warns that a window may break, but it doesn't mean agents will come in.